 What might the costs be?

 Infringement and other court proceedings are generally very expensive as legal representation is usually involved and they can take a long time to resolve.
-Corporations in particular are generally required by court rules to use legal practitioners.
+Companies in particular are generally required by court rules to be represented by legal practitioners.

 How much time might be involved?

 Courts can take a long time to resolve disputes.
 It usually takes some months and can take years to finalise the entire process.
-Timelines vary based on factors such as the type of court action, complexity of the case, and which court you are heard in.
+Timelines vary based on factors such as the type of court action, complexity of the case, the amount of evidence involved, which court hears your claim, and the backlog of matters before that court.

 Limitations on how long you can take to file an action

-Note that the limitation period for a trade mark infringement action in most Australian states is six years from the date on which the first act of infringement took place, with the exception of Northern Territory where the limitation period is three years from the date which the first act of infringement took place.
+• The limitation period for a trade mark infringement action in most Australian states is six years from the date on which the first act of infringement took place, with the exception of Northern Territory where the limitation period is three years.

 How much is this used?